-If you are going to be working continuously in Japan for a year or more, then you will become a resident for tax purposes.
+If you are going to be contracting in Japan for a year or more, then you will become a resident for tax purposes.
 That means even if you file and pay taxes in your home country then you will also have to do the same in Japan.
 In that case, you will probably need assistance in calculating tax rates, withholding and filing a correct Japanese tax form.

-Being classified as a tax resident in Japan may seem unfair, but most countries have rules like this because essentially you are living and working inside the country and enjoying the benefits of tax revenue by locals.
+Being classified as a tax resident in Japan may seem unfair, but most countries have rules like this because essentially you are living and working inside the country and enjoying the benefits of tax revenue from locals.

 - Permanent resident: A Japanese national or non-Japanese national who has been present in Japan for at least 5 years within the last 10 years.

 - Non-permanent resident: Individual of a non-Japanese nationality who has not resided to maintain domicile in Japan for 5 years or more in the last 10 years.

 - Non-resident: Individual who has lived in Japan for less than 1 year and does not have a primary base of living in Japan.